GetDKAN/dkan/docs/components/datastore/background.md

-# Background and Periodic Imports with the DKAN Datastore
+# Background and Periodic Imports

 By default Resource files are added to the DKAN Datastore manually.
 This can be changed to: